River Valley High School attack: Trial

 The perpetrator of the school attack, who stood trial before the High Court, pleaded guilty to the reduced charge of culpable homicide not amounting to murder on 1 December 2023, with the prosecution seeking a sentence of 12 to 16 years' imprisonment, while the defense sought a sentence of five years' imprisonment.

 The parents of Ethan Hun, Hun Yew Kwong and Sng Hui Ching, requested for the gag order to be lifted as they wanted their son to be remembered by his name.
 The defence did not object to their request, and the High Court judge granted their request.
 Hun's parents also reportedly wrote to the trial judge that they had forgiven their son's killer.

+Media reported from the trial that the perpetrator had intended suicide, and had planned to commit a mass murder in school so that the police would kill him.

 On the same date, Justice Hoo Sheau Peng sentenced the killer to 16 years in prison.
 Justice Hoo stated that the crime itself carried a "chilling degree" of premeditation, cold logic and planning, and it was "without precedent" that a murder took place within a school environment where a student should feel safe inside, and she stated that regardless of the severity of the perpetrator's psychiatric condition, depression cannot become a "licence to kill or harm others".
-Ruling that the killer should be held "highly culpable" for the vicious killing of Hun, she agreed with the prosecution to sentence the convict to 16 years behind bars, which was the highest proposed sentence submitted by the prosecution.
+Ruling that the killer should be held "highly culpable" for the vicious killing of Hun, she agreed with the prosecution to sentence the convict to 16 years imprisonment, which was the highest proposed sentence submitted by the prosecution.
 The jail term was backdated to the date of the convict's arrest on 19 July 2021.